Uberi/University-Notes/PHIL145/PHIL145.md

 Stereotypes can lead to unreliable reasoning.
 It is connected to the **prototype theory** of concepts, where membership of an object in a class is defined by how close it is to the "prototypal" member of that class.
 For example, a stool would be considered a member of the class of furniture, because it is quite close to a prototypal piece of furniture, a chair.

 For example, two groups are given almost identical papers to evaluate, where one group has commonly male names on the papers and the other group has commonly female names on the papers, and the group with male names gives consistently higher scores, revealing that gender biases are much deeper than most people would think.

+# 14/3/14

+;wip: read chapter 8
+;wip: quiz 2 is now due on march 21
+;wip: do assignment 2, due monday

+Apparently we didn't do much on Wednesday, probably because of the snow.
+This class was a review of last class' notes.